lzurch3r/MountClimb-prototype/README.md

 # MountClimb prototype
- An iterative prototype of a mountain climbing app.CSE
+ An iterative prototype of a mountain climbing app.
+ CSE 471 Team 3 group project.